sergey-dryabzhinsky/dedupsqlfs/README.md

  instance, which limits the maximum file size to your free RAM.
 But sometimes you need to tune caching timeouts to drop caches more friquently, on massive reads.

-And there is limit of SQLite database size: about 2 TB with default settings of pages_count (2**31) * page_size (1024).
+There is limit of SQLite database size: about 2 TB with default settings of `pages_count` (2**31) * `page_size` (1024).
+ And `page_size` can be set up to 32kB, so database file theoreticaly limited by 32 TB.
+ Size of `page_size` would be adjusted automaticaly depends on database file size.

-Note: dynamic subvolume and snapshot creation available only with MySQL storage enagine.
+Note: dynamic subvolume and snapshot creation available only with MySQL storage engine.
  SQLite is keeping database locked.
  Though dynamic working subvolume switching not available.
  For now MySQL table engine is MyISAM by default - it's fast and not bloated.